 Preceding her in death were her parents.

-Memorials may be made to her church.
+Memorials may be made to the Fulton County Humane Society.

 Murphy-Sedgwick Memorial Home, Canton is in charge of arrangements.